-One part per billion is equal to one drop of food coloring in an Olympic size swimming pool (130,000 gallons)
+One part per billion is equal to one drop of food coloring in an Olympic size swimming pool.

 Definitions

 Maximum Contaminant Level Goal (MCLG)

 The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.